 We can absolutely administer any oral or topical medications your dog needs during their stay with us.
 We cannot however administer any injection or rectal medications.
 Please note that any and all medications (including supplements) must come in the original prescribed or manufactured bottle with your dog’s name and dosage written clearly.
 There is no charge for us to administer any medications.

 We do not offer dog walking at this time.
 We require every dog to participate in the play groups, giving them plenty of opportunity for exercise.

 Does my daycare dog ever go in a kennel? ▽

-While we used to require nap time for every dog, we have recently shifted our daily routines.
-Now, by request, any dog can take a nap in one of our luxury spacious kennels in the middle of the day for approximately 90 minutes.
+A Lunch/Decompression break is available for all the Daycare pups.
+By request, any dog can take a nap in one of our luxury spacious kennels in the middle of the day for approximately 90 minutes.
 This allows for them to decompress and is a great opportunity to feed them lunch if you would like.
 We also give naps to pups that tend to have a difficult time relaxing while they are in the play yard and do better with a rest break.

 Do dogs ever get injured?▽

 When dogs play, they can get minor injuries naturally like scrapes, ear nicks, or missing fur patches.
 This is totally normal and usually happens with healthy play.
 It is rare, but unpredictable reactions can happen that lead to dog fights and more serious injuries.
 Our staff is trained on how to predict and prevent those situations and how to stop them quickly to reduce the chances of injury.

 What happens if my dog needs medical attention?▽